martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-Through this book one can realize who is ruling the world, the real strings behind the power.
-It is interesting and becomes of great help to be aware and awake about what is going on beyond the mass media news, discovering the truth and realizing some masked lies, what the elit and those with the power have made us believe as real.
+Through this book, one can realize who is ruling the world and the real strings behind the power.
+It is interesting and becomes of great help to be aware and awake about what is going on beyond the mass media news, discovering the truth and realizing some masked lies, what the elite and those with the power have made us believe as real.

 View all my reviews